-Commercial / Maritime Zoning
+Maritime Zoning

-Consider amending the Commercial District to include new "maritime zoning" standards for areas surrounding Little River and those that face environmental site constraints including periodic flooding and future sea level rise inundation.
-The standards will promote development that respects Little River, the area's environmental conditions and the Town's maritime heritage.
-It is recommended to use the appropriate sea level rise scenarios and FEMA flood hazard zone mapping layers to assess risks.
-The mapping layers will assist to delineate high risk areas where development should be limited as well as lower risk areas where development is better suited with safeguards to mitigate and minimize hazards.
+Amend the Commercial District to include new "maritime zoning" standards for areas surrounding Little River and those that face environmental site constraints including periodic flooding and future sea level rise inundation.
+The standards will promote development that respects Little River and the area's environmental conditions and maritime heritage.
+When amending the Land Development Objectives (LDO), it is recommended to use the appropriate sea level rise scenarios and FEMA flood hazard zone mapping layers to assess risks.
+The mapping layers will assist to delineate high risk areas where development should be limited as well as lower risk areas where development is better suited with proper safeguards to mitigate and minimize hazards.

 The intent of the maritime zoning standards should be to: